department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/colmery-act-2019/design/ui/readme.md

 ### Other Prototypes:

-[GIBCT - School Profile - Veteran Programs & Cautionary Information v0.0](https://bahdigital.invisionapp.com/share/R3IACBMBWFJ)<br>Veteran Programs has been updated.
-Cautionary Information is pending approval from DSVA.
+[GIBCT - School Profile - Veteran Programs & Cautionary Information v0.0](https://bahdigital.invisionapp.com/share/R3IACBMBWFJ)<br>Updates to Veteran Programs accordion and Cautionary Information accordion.

 [GIBCT - Landing Page Subhead v0.0](https://bahdigital.invisionapp.com/share/VFIAC88YRJ9)<br>The subhead beneath the GIBCT landing page H1 header was deemed non-508 compliant as the blue font too closely resembled a hyperlink.
 We explored several styling options for the subhead to ensure it is 508 compliant.